 - Caring for Bird’s Nest Ferns Over Winter

-Typical Temperature and Humidity Ranges Bird’s Nest Ferns Receive in Their Native Habitats
+Native Temperature and Humidity Ranges Bird’s Nest Ferns Receive

 Bird’s nest ferns are native to tropical regions of Australia, Southeast Asia, the Pacific Islands, and Madagascar.
 Here, these glossy ferns thrive in the warm, humid climate of the rainforest.
 They’re epiphytic and are often found growing on tree trunks, rotting logs, and wooden structures.